 There are many reasons you might be looking for free coding classes.

-Maybe you’re thinking of transitioning careers and want to teach yourself to code.
+Maybe you’re thinking that 2024 will be the year you transition careers and want to teach yourself to code.
 Before investing in a coding bootcamp or paid program, you might just want to see if you even like coding.
 Or maybe some coding skills would help you in your existing field?

 Whatever the reason, this article will go through what to look for in a free coding course.
 While the range out there is very wide, here we’ll focus on web development offerings.

-If you want to jump straight to our top seven, or if there’s a certain section you’d like to skip ahead to, just use the clickable menu:
+If you want to jump straight to our top list, or if there’s a certain section you’d like to skip ahead to, just use the clickable menu:

 - Before you start